tabfloater/tabfloater/docs/DEVELOPING.md

  * Install [npm](https://www.npmjs.com/)
  * Install [web-ext](https://github.com/mozilla/web-ext) (only for Firefox)

-To build the extension, run the folliwng.
+To build the extension, run the following.
 You only need to do this for the first time.

 ```Shell
 cd extension